musteka-la/mustekala/services/bentobox/README.md

 ## BentoBox

 Microservice.
-Polls a *parity* JSON/RPC endpoint.
-On new block header, it will extract certain specified data.
+Polls a *parity* or *go-ethereum* JSON/RPC endpoint.
+On new block header it will extract certain specified data.

 ### Quick Start